miklevin/MikeLev.in/_posts/2025-03-07-python-htmx-llm-seo.md

 - Any "must have's" of the enterprise/scaling/security concerns the LLMs consistently express that I still may want or can do given the local-running context.
+- Find where I'd be better off using MCP for inter-process operation.
+Perhaps the LLM integration itself, and certainly the code executor.

 I've got a pebble to drop into the world to make a few ripples.
 This code isn't it, but it's getting closer.